AbdullahAlShaad/notes/kubernetes/kubernetes.md

 Unlike Pod IP addresses, which actually route to a fixed destination, Service IPs are not actually answered by a single host.
 Instead, kube-proxy uses iptables to define virtual IP addresses which are transparently redirected as needed.

+## Topology Aware Hints

+When calculating the endpoints for a Service, the EndpointSlice controller considers the topology(region and zone) of each endpoint and populated the hints' field to allocate it to a zone.
+Kube proxy can consume those hints, and use them to influence how traffic to is routed.

+The EndpointSlice controller is responsible for setting hints on EndpointSlices when this feature is enabled.
+The controller allocated a proportional amount of endpoints to each zone.